tarm-project/tarm-io/README.md

 # Tarm-io
-Tarm-io is general purpose event-driven C++11 input-output library.
+Tarm-io is general purpose event-driven C++ input-output library.

 The library is under development.
 Some information you can find at https://tarm.io